 A romantic relationship is doomed to suffer if a new husband relies too heavily on his mother for anything, whether it is money, approval or emotional support.
 She can become triangulated into the relationship between the couple and become the object of razor-sharp resentment from the wife.

 Yet the very women who later clench their teeth in bitterness at the mother who gets too close and the husband who can't let her go often see the warning signs of the dysfunctional codependent mother-son relationship in the dating process.
 In other words, the mother-son relationship doesn't become dysfunctional after the marriage; it is strong enough to survive — and, in some cases, outlast — the marriage.

 Here are some warning signs that the man you're dating or married to is a Mama's boy:

 If you're single and looking, watch out for the warning signs.
-If you're in the dating stage with one of these men, you need to have some honest conversations: first, with yourself, as you consider whether this trait is a deal-breaker; second, with him, as you communicate that he needs to prioritize you over his mother at this point in your lives.
+If you're in the dating stage with one of these men, you need to have some honest conversations—first with yourself, as you consider whether this trait is a deal-breaker, and second with him, as you communicate that he needs to prioritize you over his mother at this point in your lives.

 Finally, if you are already knee-deep in a relationship with a Mama's boy and have accumulated resentment toward his mother and him as a result, you need to accept that this dynamic won't change much and learn to not take it personally.
 Ultimately, the fact that a man is a Mama's boy doesn't mean you should end the relationship; it just means that he is a man with limitations.

 Feel free to explore my book on dysfunctional relationships, Overcome Relationship Repetition Syndrome and Find the Love You Deserve, or follow me on Twitter.